 Councillor Cadogan Enright has been campaigning for the Downe, Health Service in Down District and the new Public Sector Campus at the Downshire Estate for many years – see history of campaign at this link

-For regular updates on this campaign – see below
+For regular updates on this campaign – see this link

 Campaign Update December 2013

 Voluntary Sector Under Attack by Bureaucrats in SE Trust

 One might have assumed that Octobers dumping of the Gateway Club by the SE Trust out on the street was a once-off error.

 Not so, now the Estates Department are throwing CAPAA out of ward 24 at the Downe.
 CAPAA supports children and young people with Autistic Spectrum Disorder and their parents/carers.

 In an average week they have 60 to 70 young people using the facility supported by a fantastic voluntary team – see www.capaa.co.uk

 It was clear that there is a pattern going on here, and needs to be investigated.
 This month I took Mary McCargo of Gateway and Moira Denvir to visit the SE Trusts financial commissioning team – no part of the SE Trusts services can compete with the voluntary sector in delivering top-class services, this was clear to the commissioning team.
 An investigation about what is going on in the Trust continues.